oncomouse/AndrewPilsch.com/_includes/cv.md

 ## Invited Talks

+**"Authoring 'The Statement on Generative AI and Writing.'"** (w/ Jason Crider) _Hear From Peers: Navigating AI_.
+Center for Teaching Excellence at Texas A&M. 2023.

 **"The What, Why, and How of Net Neutrality."** _New York Times Café_.
 ASU Downtown Phoenix Campus.
 2014.

 ## Workshops Conducted